airshipit/image-builder/README.md

     - Users may make their own decisions as to whether making a customized docker image build is worthwhile
 1. Container runtime produces a final image artifact (ISO or QCOW2)

+The final QCOW2 image can be used:

+1. In the capm3-ironic deployment to deliver there that images to be used in BMH objects
+1. In manifests as KRM-function to get information about all Vars that were used to build that image, including the link to image-builder.
+See qcow-bundle metainformation section.

 # Airship Image Variations

 The ISO is built using the network information defined by the ephemeral node in the supplied airship manifests.
 Therefore, each airship deployment should have its own ISO created.